 Essentially, if you’re a visitor to Japan, you can expect to cheerful, encounter VIP-caliber service across the board.

-We pay with credit card whenever possible, but thanks to restaurants, vending machines, and random other transactions, we find ourselves spending a lot per person in cash.
+We pay with credit card whenever possible, but thanks to restaurants, vending machines, small restaurants, temples, and random other transactions, we find ourselves spending a lot per person in cash.
 This is not something over which we fret; while we recommend bringing some cash (converted to yen) with you on your first trip, we seldom bring more than $20 with us now.

 Instead, we withdraw yen as necessary using our debit cards from ATMs in the ubiquitous 7-11 and Lawson convenience stores.
 Our bank reimburses us for foreign transaction fees and converts at full market rate, so this is the best option for us.
 Your mileage may vary on this one depending upon your bank’s policies.

 7-11/Lawson – Speaking of 7-11 and Lawson, they are your friends.
 These convenience stores are everywhere and should be utilized.
 We recommend these two chains over Family Mart and others because both tend to have the best selection of prepared foods and also labels that are in English.

 These grab and go foods are actually good, and you should definitely plan on a meal or two coming from 7-11 or Lawson.
 When we have a busy day planned (or if it’s a tourist season when restaurants have long lines), we’ll skip eating at a sit-down restaurant and just do something on the run from a convenience store.
 Consider this another “culturally authentic” experience, as many Kyotoites do the same.
 See our “The Joy of Japanese 7-Eleven” for more on what we recommend buying at these stores.